 Dimitris Pinotsis, PhD (PI)

-Dimitris is a theoretical neuroscientist with a PhD in Mathematics and an MSc in Theoretical Physics from the University of Cambridge in England where he worked with Thanasis Fokas.
-After graduating, he published more than fifteen papers in mathematics and physics journals and then decided to pursue a career in neuroscience, his true passion.
-Dimitris worked with Peter Grindrod and then spent six and a half years at University College London (UCL) working with Karl Friston in machine learning and developing mathematical methods for the analysis of brain data; then continued at the Massachusetts Institute of Technology (MIT), where he worked with Earl Miller on using predictive coding and deep neural networks to address fundamental questions in cognitive neuroscience.
-In 2018, he joined the Center for Mathematical Neuroscience and Psychology at City—University of London as an Assistant Professor (Lecturer).
-He is now an Associate Professor (Reader) at the same university and a Research Affiliate at MIT's Brain and Cognitive Sciences Department.
+Dimitris is an Associate Professor (Reader) at the Department of Psychology and Neuroscience at City St George's, University of London and head of the computational neuroscience and psychiatry lab (www.pinotsislab.com).
+He is also the Editor-in-Chief of the Journal of Computational Neuroscience published by Springer Nature and a Research Affiliate at MIT’s Miller Lab.
+A theoretical neuroscientist with a PhD in Mathematics and an MSc in Theoretical Physics from the University of Cambridge in England where he worked with Thanasis Fokas, Dimitris published more than fifteen papers in mathematics and physics journals and then decided to pursue a career in neuroscience, his true passion.
+Dimitris then worked with Peter Grindrod on mathrematical neuroscience and spent six and a half years at University College London (UCL) working with Karl Friston on theoretical neuroscience and data analysis.
+He continued at the Massachusetts Institute of Technology (MIT), where he worked with Earl Miller on using predictive coding and deep neural networks to address fundamental questions in cognitive neuroscience.
+In 2018, he joined the Center for Mathematical Neuroscience and Psychology at City St George's—University of London as an Assistant Professor (Lecturer).

 Principal Investigator